IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader that supports this option shall initially display the referenced image, and shall enable the user to scroll through the other images in the same series (and optionally study) as the referenced image.

-### XX.2.7 Retrieve Rendered Instance Option
+### XX.2.7 IID Invoke Option

-The Retrieve Rendered Instance Option enables actors to retrieve a rendered image rather than retrieve the original DICOM instance.
+The IID Invoke Option enables an Image Display to be invoked by the Image Display Invoker.

-An Image Manager / Image Archive that supports this option shall return the requested images in the requested rendered media type as defined in DICOM PS3.18 Section 9.5 [Retrieve Rendered Instance Transaction](https://dicom.nema.org/medical/dicom/current/output/html/part18.html#sect_9.5).
+An Image Display that supports this option shall support the Invoke Image Display [RAD-106] transaction as an Image Display.

+> Note that the Retrieve Display of Series Images functionality and IHE-IMR viewer type are available in CP-RAD-xxx.

 ## XX.3 IMR Required Actor Groupings <a name="required-groupings"> </a>